 In a separate file provide a brief biography in third person (maximum 100 words)

 File format: Word Document.
-The text of your work should be in Garamond, 12 point, single spaced.
+The text of your work should be in Garamond (12 point size), with 1.5 spacing.

 Simultaneous submissions are welcome.
 It is your responsibility to inform us in time when the work submitted here is accepted somewhere else.